ahr9n/ahr9n/README.md

 #### About me:

-* Senior Computer Engineering Student, graduating in 2022. 🌱
+* Senior Computer Engineering Student, graduating in August 2022. 🌱
 * I am passionate about algorithmic challenges and data structures and <!-- constantly enthusing to compete in programming competitions like ACM ICPC.
 I am --> interested in exciting R&D positions in software industry.
 * I am also interested in applying different NLP tasks on Arabic and currently working on my graduation project. 🔭
 * I like to volunteer and help others; if you think I can help you, don't hesitate to contact me! ⚡